If you would like to visit with one of our experienced attorneys for more information, contact us

 The ability to establish a presence in China has been greatly expanded, but the process remains difficult, time consuming, and expensive.
 We help clients understand the process and the value of establishing a Chinese office.

 More companies and entrepreneurs are seeking initial investment capital from China, which has a surplus of such funds.
 One program to facilitate the meeting of the available foreign investors with American businesses in need of capital is the EB5 Visa program.
 We assist Chinese nationals assessing the benefits of the EB5 program as well as their legal needs if they choose to take advantage of it.
 We also assist American businesses hoping to capture some of that capital.

 We help clients understand how both the American and Chinese governments treat products as they leave one port to another.
 We identify whether there are any product-specific restrictions, taxes, or compliances issues.

 Hiring Someone In China

 Entering into a sourcing contract can provide a false sense of security if you are unfamiliar with what a contract means in China.
-We help you to understand what provisions in a Chinese contracts mean, which provisions may or may not be enforced, and how your Chinese counterpart will likely view the contract.
+We help you understand what provisions in a Chinese contract mean, which provisions may or may not be enforced, and how your Chinese counterpart will likely view the contract.

 How We're Different

-Our China practice was established with intent to make the China market more accessible for small and medium-sized businesses.
+Our China practice was established with the intent to make the China market more accessible for small and medium-sized businesses.
 We cater our services and fee structure to this segment.

 We service the following areas relative to the Chinese market:

-- Wine & beverages
+- Wine & Beverages